2013 Acura MDX Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 Reviewers are very pleased with the 2013 Acura MDX’s interior.
-They say that material quality is first-rate, and everything is assembled well.
+They say that material quality is first-rate and everything is assembled well.
 Many also like the modern design of the cabin.
-The front and middle row of seats draw high marks for comfort, and the third row, like most third rows, is a little short on space, but isn’t terrible.
-There are many technology features, which reviewers like, despite the busy, button-heavy center stack.
+The front and middle rows of seats draw high marks for comfort, and test drivers think the third row, like most third rows, is a little short on space but isn’t terrible.
+Despite the busy, button-heavy center stack, reviewers like that there are many technology features.
 The MDX also has good cargo space for the class.

 - "Luxury?
 The MDX has it.
 With high-quality materials and craftsmanship, it handily beats other midsize crossover SUVs in its price range and approaches a level of refinement usually reserved for European makes." -- Edmunds

 - "Highlights include perforated leather or premium Milano leather seats, simulated Koa wood and a collection of intuitive controls and LED lighting." -- Kelley Blue Book

 - "MDX's cabin leans toward high-tech savvy rather than country-club opulence.
 It works quite well in this case.
 Nothing looks or feels out of place." -- Consumer Guide

 The MDX seats up to seven in three rows.
 Reviewers report that the front seats offer plenty of comfort.
 Leather upholstery is standard and both front seats are heated and power-adjustable.
 Ventilated front seats are available with the Advance Package.
 Critics say the middle row of seats is fairly comfortable, but note that the third row isn’t.
 One reviewer says the third row is OK for adults on a short trip, but not much more.
 Heated outboard seats are available in the middle row when the Entertainment Package is selected.

 - "Seat comfort is first rate." -- Consumer Guide